-One of the fun things to do in Swindon this weekend which features regular murder mystery nights, kid-friendly treasure hunts, a steam cider and sausages event in the summer.
-In winters, visitors may enjoy “Santa Specials.” during Christmas.
+One of the fun things to do in Swindon this weekend features regular murder mystery nights, kid-friendly treasure hunts, and a steam cider and sausages event in the summer.
+In winter, visitors may enjoy “Santa Specials.” during Christmas.

 3. Tour the STEAM Museum of the Great Western Railway

 The Swindon Works of the Great Western Railway was one of the biggest railroad facilities in the world at a period and operated for more than 140 years, up until 1986.

 Some of these historically significant structures were turned into a museum honoring the Great Western Railway’s past in 2000.

 Isambard Kingdom Brunel, a Victorian engineer who created the railroad and its infrastructure almost entirely by himself, is the venue’s most notable figure.

 A wonderfully exhibited collection of steam locomotives, including a replica of a GWR Star Class train from 1838 and a GWR 2301 Class from 1897, are housed in the roomy former sheds.

 The museum is manned by former train workers, who provide privileged access to the displays.
 There are tableaux depicting station scenes, ballast waggon loading, and old-time trades such as carriage-making.